Last Updated: November 27, 2023

 Superhuman uses Google Cloud Security Scanner to identify any unsafe changes to configuration to our Google Cloud resources.

-Superhuman uses MDM to enforce a secure system configuration for all corporate laptops.
+Superhuman uses MDM to enforce a secure system configuration for all company-owned laptops.

 Measures for internal IT and IT security governance and management

-Superhuman's infrastructure is covered by Googleʼs ISO 27001 certification, since it is fully hosted on the Google Cloud.
+Superhuman's infrastructure is covered by Googleʼs ISO 27001 certification and SOC 2 attestations, since it is fully hosted on the Google Cloud.

 Other written security policies that Superhuman has in place include the following: